|Jimi Hendrix Trivia|

 The Experience was part of a "package" tour of England in early 1967 that included Cat Stevens and Englebert Humperdink.
 They were also part of another package tour with Pink Floyd and The Nice with Keith Emerson later of ELP.

 The Experience's first official performance was in Paris, France 1966.
 The headliner of the show was the 'French Elvis" Johnny Hallyday.
 In Hallyday's backing band was a young guitarist Micky (Mick) Jones who later founded the group Foreigner with Lou Gramm

-Jimi jammed with the band Tomorrow in London 1967.
+Jimi jammed with the band "Tomorrow" in London 1967.
 The band's guitar player's were Steve Howe and Pater Banks, later members of Yes.